takashi-ishio/NCDSearch/README.md

 It simply counts the number of added, removed, and modified tokens and reports a code fragment whose distance is at most a given threshold.
 For example, `-q "a < b" -th 1 -full` matches `a > b` and  `a < c`.

+### Troubleshooting options

+The `-testconfig` option prints the current configuration as similar to `-v`, but it does not proceed to an actual search step.
+The option can be used to check how command line options are recognized by the tool.

 ### Experimental options